Audrey-Hermans/blog/_posts/2025-06-22-sounds-off-part1.md

 A few days ago, a friend asked me this question after listening to my playing:

-> *“Wow, is the hitoyogiri that hard to play?
-Some of your notes sounded a bit off.”*
+> *“Is the hitoyogiri that hard to play?
+Some of your notes sounded a bit off...is it normal?”*

 A precious — and inspiring — remark that made me want to write this article.